finnhodgkin/learn-phoenix-todo-example/README.md

 end
 ```

-There's a problem with the code above. `Users.get_user` doesn't exist yet.
-The
+There's a problem with the code above - `gen.context` doesn't generate a
-Users module currently only has a `get_user!` function.
+`Users.get_user`.
+Instead, it just has `get_user!`.

-  The `!` or _bang_ is sort of like 'throw' in javascript - it's used to
+  The `!` or _bang_ is kind of like 'throw' in javascript - it's used to
   identify functions that actually error, rather than just returning a tuple
   like `{:error, _reason}`.

-The set_user plug can't _bang_ when there's no user because otherwise non-logged
+The set_user plug can't _bang_ when there's no user because then non-logged
 in users would just see an error page.
-To fix this hop in to `users.ex` and
+To fix this, hop in to `users.ex` and
 remove the `!`s from `get_user!` (remember to also change the examples in the
 documentation):